naofumi/vue-embed/README.md

 The [Vue2 guide](https://v2.vuejs.org/v2/guide/#Getting-Started) starts off with loading Vue from a CDN and creating a Vue component.
 You don't even need a build!

-I think this even today, this is an interesting approach that is worth a deeper look.
+I think that even today, this is an interesting approach that is worth a deeper look.
-I believe there are cases where this could be a significantly better approach than an SPA.
+There are cases where this could be a significantly better approach than an SPA.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/vue@2"></script>